JudgeGroovyman/JudgeGroovyman.github.io/Tutorials.md

 This took me 80 minutes and I did it all while I was watching John Carmacks Oculus Connect 6 keynote.
 Its a good tutorial and you end up with a fun simple game when you're done!

+### Bejeweled ###
+I bought the premium Noobtuts (because they're great).  in the 'Solving Matches' section it doesn't say where to put the code there.
+I guess it presumes you know you are working in the same file as last time.
+Thats probably ok.
+Its really nice having access to all of the source code so you can see where you went wrong.

 # Starting Points #
 1. [Unity Learn](https://unity3d.com/learn) website